brettz9/eslint-config-ash-nazg/README.md

 - `unicorn/custom-error-definition` - Does not seem confining.
 - `unicorn/no-unsafe-regex` - Seems like something to watch for, though I may revisit if this reports too many common expressions.

+### Rationale for not including some `@mysticatea/eslint-plugin` rules

+- `@mysticatea/arrow-parens` - Covered by other rules
+- `@mysticatea/no-instanceof-array` - Covered by our blocking of all
+    `instanceof`
+- `@mysticatea/no-instanceof-wrapper` - Covered by our blocking of all
+    `instanceof`
+- `@mysticatea/prefer-for-of` - I prefer array extras for easier reuse, currying, etc. than `for-of`
+- `@mysticatea/eslint-comments/no-restricted-disable` - See no need
+- `@mysticatea/eslint-comments/no-use` - See no need
+- `@mysticatea/eslint-plugin/*` - Project more generic than ESLint plugins
+- `@mysticatea/ts/*` - Not supporting TypeScript
+- `@mysticatea/vue/*` - Project more generic than Vue.js
+- `@mysticatea/prettier` - Not interested in imposing prettier

 ### Rationale for only including some rules within `ash-nazg/sauron`